brevdev/code-server/docs/README.md

 ## Requirements

-For a good experience, we recommend at least:

-- 1 GB of RAM
-- 2 cores

-You can use any Linux distribution, but [our docs](https://coder.com/docs/code-server/v3.10.2/guide) assume that you're using Debian hosted by Google Cloud.
+See [requirements](requirements.md) for minimum specs, as well as instructions on how to set up a Google VM on which you can install code-server.

+**TL;DR:** Linux machine with WebSockets enabled, 1 GB RAM, and 2 CPUs

 ## Getting started

-There are three ways you can get started:
+There are three ways to get started:

 1. Using the [install
    script](https://github.com/cdr/code-server/blob/main/install.sh), which